By Matthew B. Cox

 “IN THE BIG-STORE, records and accounts are usually very sketchy and kept in code, but never the less effective and accurate,” according to Professor Maurer, PhD.
 The amount of the score is never written down, however the roper, the manager and even the boost may have an idea.
 “Only the insideman knows precisely how much was taken, and this information may be jealously guarded from the other con men.”

-WEEKS AFTER Donovan’s trial, Blayne was handcuffed and shackled for his transport back to the Federal Correctional Institution in Bastrop, Texas.
+WEEKS AFTER Donovan’s trial, Sebastian was handcuffed and shackled for his transport back to the Federal Correctional Institution in Bastrop, Texas.
 He was bussed to Jacksonville’s international airport.
-Like penguins, Blayne, along with over a hundred other inmates, waddled his way aboard the “Con Air” Boeing 737—the tight steel manacles digging into his wrists and ankles.
+Like penguins, Sebastian, along with over a hundred other inmates, waddled his way aboard the “Con Air” Boeing 737—the tight steel manacles digging into his wrists and ankles.

-What I’m certain of is that Blayne Davis will be released in April 2021; that there’s millions of dollars in missing Capital Blu funds; and that this is not his last con.
+What I’m certain of is that Sebastian Black will be released in April 2021; that there’s millions of dollars in missing Capital Blu funds; and that this is not his last con.